moodle-an-hochschulen/moodle-theme_boost_union/README.md

 Whatever you add to this textarea will be displayed at the end of a page, in the footer.
 Refer to the setting description on the settings page for further instructions.

+### Tab "Static pages"

+In this tab there are the following settings:

+#### Imprint

+With these settings, you can add rich text content which will be shown on the imprint page.

 Capabilities
 ------------